How Far Can A Hawk See A Mouse?

 You will be surprised to know that a hawk’s eyesight is eight times clearer than a human being’s.

-If you are 100 feet away from the ground, in the air, you will never know whether a mouse or a lizard is travelling in the ground.
-But a hawk’s eyesight is so strong that it can consider any species travelling in the ground by being 100 feet up in the air.
+If you are 100 feet away from the ground, in the air, you will never know whether a mouse or a lizard is traveling on the ground.
+But a hawk’s sharp eyesight is so strong that it can consider any species traveling on the ground in clear daylight by being 100 feet up in the air with its third eyelid, or extra eyelid known as the nictitating membrane, for protection at a significant altitude.

 Hawks Are Efficient Predators;